-Advisory: MATH 1 or equivalent course with a grade of "C" or better
+Advisory: MATH 1 or equivalent course

-MATH 15 uses a common sense approach to the study of real-life data.
+MATH 15 uses a common sense approach to the study of reallife data.
 Students will use graphs, tables, and words to describe data and to draw conclusions from data.
 We will use information from surveys and samples to make predictions, and we will learn to estimate the accuracy of our predictions.
 We will also explore the practical use of probability in making decisions.
 SC